Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 ED treatment ladder (in 60 seconds)

-Most erectile dysfunction treatment follows a sensible progression—but the key is matching treatment to the mechanism, not just trying things in order.
+ED treatment follows a sensible progression—but the key is matching treatment to the mechanism, not just trying things in order.

 The typical pathway (when diagnosis is clear)